 Last Week: #4 (up 3)

-Fiddle skyrockets to the top of the eMLS Power Rankings with a win in eMLS League Series One.
-The Cincinnati native finally breaks through in an eMLS competition and rightfully takes the place at the No. 1 spot.
+Fiddle skyrocketed to the top of the eMLS Power Rankings with a win in eMLS League Series One.
+The Cincinnati native finally broke through in an eMLS competition and rightfully takes the place at the No. 1 spot.
 Fiddle has been one of the most consistent players in the league the past two seasons, so expect to see more of him in the live streams moving forward.

 2. NYC_Chris (Christopher Holly)

 Last Week: #3 (up 1)

 One of the top FIFA players in the world has yet to break through in eMLS and win a tournament.
 Even with a good draw in the knockout stages, Holly was unable to advance to the final and lost a New York Derby match.
 Expect to see him more down the road as he tries to win his first eMLS trophy.

 One of the newest and youngest eMLS competitors took one of the biggest leaps forward in the Power Rankings.
 With big shoes to fill in replacing Skill Shack in Vancouver, exraa put on a show.
 Blowing a two-goal lead and losing on a penalty shootout against Fiddle cost him a shot at the final.
 Going into LS2 in Portland, expect him to play with a chip on his shoulder.